szweibel/workshops/mapping.md

 # Performing a Spatial Join

 We will use QGIS which is a free and open source mapping software that will allow us to do pretty much any spatial operation that you could ever want!
-If you haven't yet installed QGIS you can do so by following these [installation instructions](https://github.com/DHRI-Curriculum/install/blob/main/sections/qgis.md)
+If you haven't yet installed QGIS you can do so by following these [installation instructions](https://github.com/DHRI-Curriculum/install/blob/main/sections/qgis.md).

-## Open QGIS
+### Open QGIS

-First, go ahead and open QGIS.
+After installing, go ahead and open QGIS.
 When you open the application, you'll see an interface that looks like this:

 ![Screenshot overviewing QGIS's interface](/images/mapping/qgisinterface.png)